BBC-Data-Unit/Council_cuts_during_the_pandemic/README.md

 # Pandemic leaves councils with £3bn black hole
-An analysis of the financial pressures facing UK councils as they emerged from the pandemic.
+An analysis of the financial pressures facing UK councils as they emerged from the coronavirus pandemic.

 ![02c144bb-d4aa-4c6f-a23e-20da45d45b1f (2)](https://user-images.githubusercontent.com/61186777/125100168-b4702580-e0d0-11eb-9273-3de426e2920a.png)